-- Discover concrete action steps that parents and communities can take to prevent this dangerous trend.
+- Discover concrete steps that parents and communities can take to prevent this dangerous trend.

-- See how CADCA and CHPA are joining forces to educate parents, engage coalitions and reduce this problem through education and and increased awareness
+- See how CADCA and CHPA are joining forces to educate parents, engage coalitions and reduce this problem through education and an increased awareness

 Originally Aired: August 23, 2007